-The short answer is, it’s not just another buzzword.
-XDR brings together threat detection and response solutions, including EDR, NDR and SIEM, under a single platform.
+Extended detection and response (XDR) is a security solution that delivers end-to-end visibility, detection, investigation and response across multiple security layers.
 Core components of an XDR architecture include federation of security signals, higher-level behavioral and cross-correlated analytics, and closed-loop and highly automated responses.
 This creates a truly unified experience supported by a solutions architecture that equals more than the sum of its parts.
-Customers are able to get more value from an XDR that meets the following criteria:
+Security teams are able to get more value from an XDR that meets the following criteria:

 - Supports open standards

 - Streamlines operations